apache/pekko-http/CONTRIBUTING.md

 (uncommitted changes) in your local working directory and figures out which projects are impacted by those changes, then running tests only on those projects.

-For example changing something in `akka-http-core` would cause tests to be run in all projects which depend on it (e.g. `akka-http-tests`, `akka-http-marshallers-*`, `docs` etc.).
+For example, changing something in `pekko-http-core` would cause tests to be run in all projects which depend on it (e.g. `pekko-http-tests`, `pekko-http-marshallers-*`, `docs` etc.).

 To use the task simply type, and the output should include entries like shown below:

 ```
 > validatePullRequest
 [info] Diffing [HEAD] to determine changed modules in PR...
-[info] Detected uncommitted changes in directories (including in dependency analysis): [akka-protobuf,project]
+[info] Detected uncommitted changes in directories (including in dependency analysis): [pekko-protobuf,project]
-[info] Detected changes in directories: [docs, project, akka-http-tests, akka-protobuf, akka-http-testkit, akka-http, akka-http-core, akka-stream]
+[info] Detected changes in directories: [docs, project, pekko-http-tests, pekko-protobuf, pekko-http-testkit, pekko-http, pekko-http-core, pekko-stream]
 ```

 By default changes are diffed with the `main` branch when working locally, if you want to validate against a different